freseco/pyerir/README.md

 # PYERIR
 ## About
 Simple fullscreen player for m3u files(IPTV:tv:).
-It works in Raspberry pi 4 with Python3.9.
+It works in Raspberry pi 4 with **Python3.9** from Linux command line.
 It can get the IR code from (any?)
 IR remote control.

 ![RaspberryPI](https://www.raspberrypi.org/pagekit-assets/media/images/4913a547895720ff30c1.svg)         **+**        ![Python](https://www.python.org/static/img/python-logo.png)       **+**   ![wxpython](https://www.wxpython.org/images/header-logo.png)**+**![VLC](https://images.videolan.org/images/VLC-IconSmall.png)**+**![IR_Receiver](/pics/IR_receiver.png)

-This project is a small example of wxpython for the GUI, threading for getting the IR codes, using wraper vlc library, gpio pins and the m3u_parser library for parsing the m3u files and pyttsx3, a text-to-speech conversion library in Python.
+This project is a small example of how to use wxpython for the GUI, threading(Thread-based parallelism) for getting the IR codes, using a wraper for vlc media player library, gpio pins and the m3u_parser library for parsing the m3u files and pyttsx3, a text-to-speech conversion library in Python.

 It has two types of notifications: wx.adv(OS notification) and popup windows.

 Enjoy it and I would like to know if you have used it, thanks.

-*Not testing with other python versions.
+*Not tested with other python versions.

 ## Features
-- Play channels in fullscreen, doing streaming from url in a m3u file.
+- Play channels in fullscreen, streaming from url in a m3u file.
 - Changes volumen.
 - Shows list of the channels.
-- Speech some information.
+- Text-to-speech output for some help information.
 - Works in raspberry 4.

-## First step: Installation of dependencies
+## The first step is to get the code of the repository, downloading or cloning it.

+- [**Repository**](https://github.com/freseco/pyerir/archive/refs/heads/main.zip).
+Once the file is downloaded, unzip it.

+Or

+- **Clone using the git command:**

+    $ **git** clone git@github.com:freseco/pyerir.git

+## Second step: Since it's a python proyect, we need to install the dependencies.
+The file that indicates the dependencies is in the directory named sourcecode.
+Using the following command, we will install them.

-    $ pip install requirements.txt
+    $ pip3 install requirements.txt

-## Setting IR received(HX1838) in Raspberry pi.
+## Setting the Infrared Remote Control Module IR Receiver(HX1838) in Raspberry pi.

 ![The IR receiver](/pics/IRreceiver_remoteControl.jpg)